alwil/best-code-practices/code_quality.md

   - raise an error in case an argument is out of the range of acceptable values.

 ---
+# Testing your code

+Untested software can be compared to uncalibrated detectors

+>_Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
+A new detector is calibrated when the scientist observes its responses to known input signals.
+The results of this calibration are compared against the expected response._

+---
 # Unit testing
 Unit testing is a generic testing approach.